gatsbyjs/gatsby/docs/contributing/how-to-label-an-issue.md

 ## Conclusion

-Labelling issues is a great way to help out on the Gatsby project regardless of your experience level.
+Labeling issues is a great way to help out on the Gatsby project regardless of your experience level.